 Yes, you read the title right… Homemade pretzel bites and GARLIC caramel sauce!
 The first time I heard about garlic caramel was when a friend returned from Cincinnati and had tried it at Tela’s Bar and Kitchen.
-She challenged me to replicate it.
+The sauce was originally created by Chef Gerald Rush at Tela’s.
+My friend Kim challenged me to replicate the sauce.
 Since I’m a huge garlic fan and love savory/sweet combinations, I gladly took on her challenge.
 But I knew if the combination was going to be a worthy experiment, I had to also find a simple but perfect pretzel recipe.
 And after trial and experimentation, I have two recipes for you here and they’re independently awesome but when served together, they’re incredibly perfect.

 Let’s start with the pretzels- Making homemade pretzels is actually almost too easy.
 If you’ve never made yeast bread, here’s a great starting point for you.
 It’s important to have a stand mixer with a dough attachment for the recipe.
 The pretzel recipe I like best comes from Alton Brown, known for presenting many “best method” recipes.

 Alton’s recipe takes very little time or effort.
 I experimented further with two different flours, and I’ll give you my findings on that in a minute.
 I made both regular, large pretzels and pretzel bites during the experimental stage.
 Making big knot-pretzels was not difficult, but everyone who taste-tested the knots as well as the bites GOBBLED UP the bites in seconds.
 So, they’ll be my go-to results most often.

 To make the pretzels, place warm water, sugar, and salt in the bowl of your stand mixer.
 Sprinkle the yeast over the water and let it sit about five minutes, just until it starts to foam.